Coffee: Who grows, drinks and pays the most?

 According to the Fairtrade Foundation, more than 125 million people around the world depend on coffee for their livelihoods, with around 25 million smallholder farms producing 80% of the world's coffee.

 Fairtrade coffee means consumers can trace their coffee beans to find out exactly where they came from, and farmers are guaranteed a minimum price for their coffee.
-Fairtrade coffee farmers produce an estimated 560,900 tonnes of coffee a year - that's enough to make more than 72.5 million single espressos.
+Fairtrade coffee farmers produce an estimated 560,900 tonnes of coffee a year - that's enough to make more than 58.9 billion single espressos.

 Some academics argue that the scheme is expensive for farmers to join, and that could offset potential benefits.
 Encouraging coffee production with a cash incentive could also lead to too much coffee being produced, driving down prices.